 “Don’t tell her to shut up, actually,” Nigel pointed out to Vanessa.
 “Anna has a point.
 He has no right to be here, the scumbag.”

-“Before you start throwing all sorts of accusations at me, please listen to what I need to say,” Michael said.
+“Before you start throwing all sorts of accusations at me, please listen to what I need to say,” Michael implored.

 “Why should we?”
-Nigel asked.
+Nigel replied.
 “What could you possibly say to us that would be worth hearing?”